jfarooq1/jfarooq1/README.md

 💫 About Me:
 -------------------------------
 - 👀 I’m interested in QA and Test Automation.
-- 💬 Ask me about automation testing
+- 💬 Ask me about automation.
-- ⚡ Fun fact - I am lazy but smart
 - 📫 How to reach me: jahanzabfarooq2@gmail.com

 <!---